 The Ara Pacis, an altar to Peace built by the Emperor Augustus.
 This was newly built at the time of Jesus’ death.
 The wife of Pilate must have seen this shrine, and even attended a religious sacrifice there.

 The Dream of Pilate’s Wife

-Perhaps her dream is a warning to Pilate from someone he knows and trusts.
-He ignores it, and therefore the gospel implies that, coming from her, he was at fault when he took no notice of it.
 In much the same way, Calpurnia is supposed to have warned Julius Caesar not to go to the Senate on the Ides of March.
-Both stories show a man who will not even take advice from a tursted person.
+Both stories show a man who will not even take advice from a trusted person.
 The sin of pride is therefore worse.

-Keep in mind that the gospel writers were going out of their way to present the Roman authorities in a good light.
-This was sensible political policy at the time, since the gospels were written down not long after the disasterous rebellion against Rome, in which a good proportion of the Jewish population were annhilated.
-It was sensible (if you wanted to survive) to present the Roman authorities at the time of Jesus’ death in a good light, and cast the blame on the Jewish hierarchy.
+It was sensible (if you wanted to survive) to present the Roman authorities in a good light, and cast the blame on the Jewish hierarchy.
 This was only prudent.
 But even so, the gospel writers would not concede that Pilate was blameless.
 They refused to exonerate him from guilt.

 by Carol Ann Duffy